 You want to make sure that they know how to properly care for their parenting dogs, and they have a large facility for them to get plenty of exercise in.

-If Great Danes and Pitbulls are kept cooped up in a cage all day, then they have been known to develop aggressive behaviors and certain physical illnesses which can be passed on to their offspring.
+If Great Danes and Pitbulls are kept cooped up in a cage all day, then they have been known to develop aggressive behaviors and certain physical illnesses that can be passed on to their offspring.